cafe-desktop/clib/README.win32.md

 GLib is not actively tested with the static versions of the UCRT, but if you need to use those, patches are welcome.

-# Building software that use GLib or GTK+
+# Building software that use GLib or CTK+

-Building software that just *uses* GLib or GTK+ also require to have the right compiler set up the right way.
+Building software that just *uses* GLib or CTK+ also require to have the right compiler set up the right way.
 If you intend to use MinGW-GCC, follow the relevant instructions below in that case, too.